smartcontractkit/documentation/docs/chainlink-keepers/job-scheduler.md

 > 📘 Job Scheduler Gas requirements
 >
 > When you create an upkeep through Job Scheduler, Chainlink Keepers deploys a new CronUpkeep contract from our [CronUpkeepFactory](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/factories/CronUpkeepFactory.sol) to manage your time schedule and ensure it is Keepers-compatible.
 This contract uses roughly 110K gas per call, and we thus recommend adding 150K additional gas to the gas limit of the function you are automating.
-For funding on Mainnet, you need ERC-677 LINK.
-Many token bridges give you ERC-20 LINK tokens.
-Use PegSwap to [convert Chainlink tokens (LINK) to be ERC-677 compatible](https://pegswap.chain.link/).
-To fund on a supported testnet, get [LINK](../../link-token-contracts/) for the testnet you are using from our [faucet](https://faucets.chain.link/).

 ![Keepers Upkeep Details](/images/contract-devs/keeper/keeper-upkeep-details.png)